Swapnilgupta171/dotslash-repo/README.md

 # dotslash-repo

-## Welcome to the dotslash Hackathon Repository! 🚀
+## Welcome to the dotslash Hackathon Repository! - Digital Outlaws 🚀

 ### Instructions:
 - **Fork this repository**: Only one member from each team must fork this repository to their own GitHub account.